Commercial Safety Window Film Installation Toronto

 Security window film is most commonly installed on a retrofit basis on the inside of existing windows.
 The installation is done at the job site and involves the cutting and applying of the film to the surface of the glass of each window.
 The film is attached using a special adhesive and must be carefully installed to eliminate creases and air bubbles.
 Correctly installing security window film requires a high degree of skill and is generally done by professional installers.

-To make the film effective to prevent the glass from simply falling in one piece when hit, a bead of speciality caulking is then applied around all four edges of the film, creating a tight bond between the film and the window frame.
-The use of adhesive sealant can have a negative impact on the appearance of the window, particularly if poorly installed.
+To make the film useful to prevent the glass from merely falling in one piece when hit, a bead of speciality caulking is then applied around all four edges of the film, creating a tight bond between the film and the window frame.
+The use of adhesive sealant can harm the appearance of the window, mainly if poorly installed.
 This is where using a professional for installation will have a positive impact.

 Why would a person choose to install security window film?

 Any building, whether commercial or residential, may have glassed-in areas that are vulnerable to breakage due to an attempted forced entry or smash and grab.
 The application of window film enhances the security of standard window glass.
-Security window film is used to enhance the security of regular window glass.
+Security window film is used to improve the security of regular window glass.

 - Security window film can increase the strength of the window, which can delay or prevent entry by a burglar.